elphinhote/Employee-Summary/README.md

   * getEmail()
   * getRole() // Returns 'Employee'

-  The other three classes will extend `Employee`
+  with the other three classes extending `Employee`

 Requirements

 The requirements of the application are to have a functional application.